earloc/QLeatherMan/README.md

 # QLeatherMan
-The ~~swiss-army-knife~~ leatherman when dealing with GraphQL schemas in .NET-land.
+The ~~swiss-army-knife~~ multi-tool of choice when dealing with GraphQL schemas in .NET-land.

 ## What is it?
 QLeatherman, or short qlman, is a dotnet core cli-utility to help deailing with common tasks when GraphQL meets .NET (Core).